 Lotus said that the demand of opioid use disorder treatment has always been under-met in the US.
 According to US National Center for Health Statistics, an estimated 116 Americans die every day from drug overdoses, including prescription painkillers, heroin or synthetic products fentanyl, and illegal drug uses.
-Overdose of prescription has led to 11.5 million Americans’ lives affected, and the combined treatment market size of such and illegal drug uses would be approximately US$24 billion.
+Overdose of prescription has led to 11.5 million Americans’ lives affected.
 The Trump administration thus describes this as an “opioid epidemic” and “health emergency” that requires immediate attention.

 The Company also pointed out that Dr. Reddy’s received non-infringement decisions from court for the same, aforementioned patents in the third quarter of 2017 as well.
 As of now, US FDA has not issued any approvals toward generics of Suboxone film and therefore there are currently no generic competitors in the market.